ctidd/omnium/README.md

 ## security

-The `security` module provides JWT-based authentication middleware, supporting both a cookie and the `authorization` header for browser-based or programmatic authentication.
+The `security` module provides JWT-based authentication middleware, with utilities for a cookie-based credential exchange or the `authorization` header for browser-based or programmatic authentication.

 Create a service secret: